grycap/im/doc/source/REST.rst

 Every HTTP request must be accompanied by the header ``AUTHORIZATION`` with the content of the :ref:`auth-file`, but putting all the elements in one line using "\\n" as separator.
 If the content cannot be parsed successfully, or the user and password are not valid, it is returned the HTTP error code 401.
+In case that Vault support has been configured (:ref:`vault-creds`) also a Bearer authorization header is supported, using the same access token to authenticate with the Vault server.

 Next tables summaries the resources and the HTTP methods available.